The Game Of Trap

 Doubles: This event is also shot from the 16-yard line.
 Unlike the regulation 16-yard and handicap events, a pair of targets are released simultaneously.
 Double targets follow a set course, usually 35 degrees to left and right of straightaway.
 The shooter has one shot for each target.
 A standard round of doubles is 25 "pair" - 50 targets.

-trap3.gif - 6.6 KTrap shoots may be informal practice events or "Registered Shoots".
+Trap shoots may be informal practice events or "Registered Shoots".
 To shoot registered targets, you must be a member of the Amateur Trapshooting Association (ATA).

 In registered trap, your targets are all recorded by the ATA, and you will be placed in different classifications, according to your previous scores.
 In addition, your average is published each year in the Official ATA Average Book.